ToreB/nrk-news-consumer/README.md

 # nrk-news-consumer
 App that continuously fetches new articles from NRK's RSS feeds (mainly the frontpage articles), and persists the article metadata to a local database.
-The article metadata (which includes the article link, title, description and image link among others) is then used to present a view of articles for later reading.
+The article metadata, which includes the article link, title, description and image link among others, is then used to present a view of articles for later reading.
 This allows for reading articles at your own pace, without having to worry about them "disappearing" from the NRK front page.
-Articles are hidden / marked as read when the article link is clicked (which opens the article in a new tab), but can also be manually hidden.
+Articles are hidden / marked as read when the article link is clicked, which opens the article in a new tab, but can also be manually hidden.
 Articles can also be marked for later reading, which moves them from the main article view to a read later view.